luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/02-outer-system-polities.md

 Anarchists!
 Scary, right?
 We’re coming to get ya!

 We’re not.
 Deal with a couple hundred years of capitalist propaganda turning you and yours into a bogeyman and see how much of a sense of humor you have about it.
 But why would corporations and so-called free markets hate us so much?
 Simple: we are the exact opposite of everything they represent.
 Hierarchies create inequalities.
 This is true in the entirety of history.
 You can't have capitalism without exploitation, full stop.
 Anarchists have this crazy idea that we don't need to fuck each other over to survive.
 We seek to minimize structures where people have power over others in order to maximize freedom and equality.
-That's a direct challenge to the status quo, the rich, the people in power — so the sociopaths making bank on other people's suffering do their best to paint us as monsters.
+That’s a direct challenge to the status quo, the rich, the people in power — so the sociopaths making bank on other people’s suffering do their best to paint us as monsters.

 ### We’re Not What You Think